Comforting Words For When Someone Passes: Condolences During A Difficult Time

 “I love you.”

 As simple as it sounds, saying “I love you” when a loved one dies can be helpful.
-You are giving your friend or family the gift of love and showing that you are going to be there for them.
-It’s a reminder that they haven’t lost everybody, and they know they can turn to you if they need help or support.
-“I love you” holds a lot of power and might help them feel just a little bit better.
-You can add “I love you” to any other words of comfort you provide.
-Love isn’t something to be taken for granted, and it’s especially crucial right now.
+It can be a reminder that they haven’t lost everybody, and they know they can turn to you if they need help or support.
+“I love you” can hold a lot of power and might help them feel just a little bit better.

 “Can I check on you this week?”

 A lot of times, when a loved one dies, people are often told to let others know if they need anything.
-But amid grief, they might feel like a burden or can’t be bothered to ask for help.
+But amid grief, they might feel like a burden if they ask for help.
 By asking if you can do something concrete for them, like checking in, you are giving this person an option.
 Instead of forcing them to reach out, you are already there ready to help.
 And by forming it as a question, you give your friend or family an out.
-If they don’t want to be checked on, they can tell you no. If you’re thinking of stopping by, you can say something akin to, “I’m thinking of coming by on Saturday or Sunday.
+If they don’t want to be checked on, they can tell you no, and you can be respectful of that.
+If you’re thinking of stopping by, you can say something akin to, “I’m thinking of coming by on Saturday or Sunday.
 I’ll be in the area and wanted to know if I could check on you this week.
 Is that okay?”
 Don’t push them if they aren’t up for it.
 Instead, ask if there’s a time that works better for them.
-It’s important to socialize with others, but there’s a place for alone time, too.
+It’s important to socialize with others, but there can be a place for alone time, too.

 “Take care of yourself.”